 Cucumbers don’t like cold weather, especially when the temperature goes below 50 degrees F with wet ground.

-A cold and overly wet soil lowers the ground temperature that causes the cucumber leaf edge to turn brown and die.
+A cold and overly wet soil lowers the ground temperature that causing the cucumber leaf edge to turn brown and die.

-If the cold temperature persists, it may cause the entire plant to wilt and becomes discoloured due to the high freezing humidity level.
+If the cold temperature persists, it may cause the entire plant to wilt and becomes discolored due to the high freezing humidity level.

 If you’re planting cucumber in a container, bring it indoors if the temperature gets too low.